sergiorodrigez/AI_for_Accessibility/README.md

 # AI for Accessibility

 AI for Accessibility is a web application designed to harness artificial intelligence to assist individuals with speech and cognitive difficulties.
-The application provides innovative solutions to improve accessibility and inclusivity for people with these challenges.
+The application provides innovative solutions to improve accessibility and inclusivity for people with these challenges

 <img width="1335" alt="image" src="https://github.com/user-attachments/assets/6509f6ec-1ad9-457c-80f4-31aefe1ddafe">